 A natural tooth is composed of two parts: the crown, which is the visible portion, and the root, which anchors the tooth to the supporting bone.
 When a tooth is extracted, both the crown and the root are removed together.
 A dental implant is utilized to replace the root before the final crown can be fabricated.
-With careful planning, 3D imaging and precise placement, dental implants can contribute to a patient’s function, esthetics, and overall quality of life.
+With careful planning, 3D imaging and precise placement, dental implants can contribute to a patient’s function, esthetics and overall quality of life.

 While dental implants can be used to restore a single tooth, they can also assist in the retention of dentures.
 Ill-fitting prosthetics are a common problem for patients living without their natural teeth.
-Dental implants provide a viable option to improve the fit, retention, and function of removable dentures.
+Dental implants provide a viable option to improve the fit, retention and function of removable dentures.

 Implants can also replace a full arch of teeth with a fixed restoration.
 This course of treatment involves close collaboration between the Oral and Maxillofacial Surgeon and the restorative dentist or Prosthodontist.
 Dr. Pierse routinely completes the surgical portion of the procedure with patients under IV sedation to provide a pain-free, comfortable environment.
-Once the surgery in completed, he will also insert and adjust the initial restorations so that patients can leave Precision Oral and Maxillofacial Surgery with teeth that are both functional and esthetically pleasing.
+Once the surgery is completed, Dr. Pierse will also insert and adjust the initial restorations so that patients can leave Precision Oral and Maxillofacial Surgery with teeth that are both functional and esthetically pleasing.

 Our Approach to Dental Implants